The (Ever-Growing) Glossary of Photographic Terms

 Mirror lock-up is a feature in-camera that allows a photographer to reduce vibrations caused by the mirror during exposure.
 A normal exposure in an SLR or DSLR camera sees the mirror flip up into the mirror box to let light make contact with the camera sensor or film.
 However, this motion can cause vibrations (called mirror slap) that may produce blur in a photograph - especially at a shutter speed ranging from 1/2s to 1/60s.
 The problem is often most evident in macro photography, or while using longer focal lengths.

 Mirror lock-up is a camera mechanism that involves flipping the mirror up before the shutter opens, allowing the vibrations to settle before an exposure is made.
 Mirror lock-up features in many SLR and DSLR cameras.
 The function can be switched on in Live View in most digital cameras, and activated with a switch on film configurations.
-To avoid running down the batteries in Live View, some DSLR cameras also have a separate MLU function which allows a user to press the shutter once to flip the mirror up and then a second time to make the exposure.
+To avoid running down the batteries in Live View, some DSLR cameras also have a separate MLU function that allows a user to press the shutter once to flip the mirror up and then a second time to make the exposure.
 Combined with a remote or cable release, MLU can significantly reduce the visual manifestations of vibration.

 An issue found in DSLR and SLR cameras, mirror slap occurs because of the mechanical configuration inside the Single Lens Reflex camera system.
 At rest, a mirror inside the camera helps bounce light from the lens into the viewfinder so it can be viewed.
 When a photograph is made, the mirror flips up, allowing light to make contact with the camera's image sensor.
 However, when the internal mirror flips up for an exposure, it creates a small vibration.
 In some cases, this vibration can blur an image during an exposure, especially at shutter speeds between approximately 1/100s and 1/2s.
 The effect of mirror slap can be counteracted with mirror lock-up mechanisms.